-The developments in direct democracy of 2006-2007 do not represent a new trend, but they do strongly reinforce an existing one.
-Since the millennium, more and more countries around the world have begun to use referendums in addition to elections, and more and more people now have the possibility of exerting an influence on the political agenda by means of a right of initiative.
+Across the globe, the call for the democratisation of democracy reached new horizons: as in the Philippines, where a new president, Benigno Aquino, promised to revive the stalled developments towards genuine people power, or in Hong Kong, where a by-election in May 2010 was seen as an informal referendum on "full democracy".
+In Iceland the voters had a say on an international debt plan and in Japan a referendum law for constitutional changes was introduced.
+From the local to the global level, the very idea of being a responsible world citizen produced proposals to hold a global popular vote on climate change.
+Recent developments in direct democracy do not represent a new trend, but they do strongly reinforce an existing one.
+Since the millennium, more and more countries around the world have begun to use popular votes on substantive issues in addition to elections, and more and more people now have the possibility of exerting an influence on the political agenda by means of a right of initiative.
 Throughout the world, representative democracy is being reformed and modernised.
 Existing indirect decision-making structures are being revitalised and given greater legitimacy by the addition of direct-democratic procedures and practice.
 Things looked very different not so many years ago.